Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays

 Parallel polarisation and line-scan direction (Figure \ref{lines} a,d-f)) gives rise to long chains of switches where adjacent nanomagnet reversals share a common vertex.
 Lines written in this configuration comprise a chain of type 2 vertices (yellow circles) with a single type 3 vertex at either end (blue and orange circles).
 Other than creating the type 3 vertex pair, system energy is not increased as the written type 2 vertices are equal in energy to the initial saturated type 2 background state.
+Furthermore, the orientation between the scan direction and the nanomagnet means that one end of the bar is always exposed first, maximising the asymmetry in the absorption.
 Up to 22 consecutive reversals are observed in this configuration.
 Perpendicular polarisation and scan direction (Figure \ref{lines} b)) results in a type 3 vertex pair at every point on the line-scan (as observed in the static exposures Figure \ref{dots} c-f)), continually increasing system energy.
 Up to 7 consecutive reversals are observed in this configuration, demonstrating strong reversal control over highly energetically-unfavourable states.
 If the laser polarisation is oriented 45$^\circ$ to the scan direction (Figure \ref{lines} c)), both $x,y$-subsets receive equal power and both can switch, resulting in a chain of type 1 vertices (green circles).
-Here, $\sim$2$\times$ power is required as expected.
+Here, $\sim$2$\times$ power is required, as expected.

-No magnetic fields are applied and Hall probe measurements reveal stray fields of less than 1 Oe at the sample.
+No magnetic fields are applied during writing and Hall probe measurements reveal stray fields below 1 Oe at the sample.
 Figure \ref{lines} d,e) show MFM images and vertex type schematics after saturating the same array in opposite initial directions and exposing to a scanning beam ($\lambda$ = 785 nm) with polarisation parallel to the scan direction.
 Any unintended stray field in the experimental setup that assists reversal in one direction will oppose reversal in the other.
-Crucially, switching is observed in both cases - ruling out any role of external fields on the switching mechanism.
+Crucially, switching is observed in both cases - ruling out the role of external fields in switching.